Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     the issuance of new forms or for other reasons cannot be used must be destroyed according to the provisions of Article 19 of these Regulations.
-5. VNU\'s diploma blanks must have their own numbers and symbols for management.
+5. VNU's diploma blanks must have their own numbers and symbols for management.
 The serial numbers printed on the diploma blanks are continuously established in natural number order from small to large from the time the diploma blanks are printed; ensuring that the